 Engineering and Plan Review

-The engineer consults with design professionals, building owners, and other City agencies to assure conformance with all fire and life safety requirements in Saint Paul buildings.
-The engineer is also available to consult with Fire Prevention Inspectors for code correction assistance and advice.
+The engineer consults with design professionals, building owners, and other City agencies to assure conformance with all fire and life-safety requirements in Saint Paul buildings.
+The engineer also is available to consult with Fire Prevention Inspectors for code correction assistance and advice.